augcog/OpenARK/documentation/Ubuntu-18-build-instructions.md

 Optional: As a sanity check, plugin your RealSense camera (SR300 or D400) and run `rs-capture` to see if streams appear.

 ### Bulding OpenARK
+OpenARK uses the Eigen Library, `add_definitions(-DEIGEN_DONT_ALIGN=1)` in CMakeLists.txt if necessary.

 1. Clone our repository: `git clone https://github.com/augcog/OpenARK`, or download the latest release.

 2. `cd OpenARK && mkdir build && cd build` to create build directory.

-2. Added the following lines in CMakeLists.txt of OpenARK // this to be deleted later when OpenARK's CMakeLists.txt is updated.
+3. Add the following lines in CMakeLists.txt of OpenARK // this to be deleted later when OpenARK's CMakeLists.txt is updated.
 ``` sh
 set(ENV{DLoopDetector_INCLUDE_DIRS} "/usr/local/include/DLoopDetector")
 set(ENV{Open3D_DIR} "/home/[path_between_home_and_Open3D]/Open3D/build/CMakeFiles")
 ```

-2. Do the following things before cmake build. // this to be deleted later when OpenARK's codes are updated.
+4. Do the following things before cmake build. // this to be deleted later when OpenARK's codes are updated.
 ``` sh
 Open OpenARK/MockD435iCamera.cpp and delete & on the LHS of line 31:30 and 37:28
 Open OpenARK/SaveFrame.cpp and change line 17 to #include <boost/filesystem.hpp>